-AGT2063, JOHN DEERE EQUIPMENT DIAGNOSTICS, 3 hours.
+AGT2065, JOHN DEERE EQUIPMENT DIAGNOSTICS, 5 hours.

 This course will cover the principles and practices of the theory of John Deere electrical systems and hydraulic systems.
 Emphasis will be on diagnosis and repair procedures of electrical systems and hydraulic systems.
-Technical Manuals, Service Advisor, Service Advisor remote, and theory of diagnosis will be emphasized in course.
+Technical Manuals, Service Advisor, Service Advisor remote, and theory of diagnosis will be emphasized in course

 AGT2073, JOHN DEERE OCCUPATIONAL EXPERIENCE, 3 hours.
-AGT2093, JOHN DEERE OCCUPATIONAL EXPERIENCE, 3 hours.